 At FRC, the inward elastic forces of the lung are in equilibrium with the outward elastic forces of the chest wall.
 With this definition in mind, pathologies which change these elastic forces will also change the FRC.
 For example, lung elasticity is significantly reduced in emphysema (a form of chronic obstructive pulmonary disease) thereby increasing FRC and leading to hyperinflation.
 If these patients are also deconditioned, their chest wall elasticity will also decrease and only worsen the problem.

-PVR = [mean PAP – mean PCWP] / CO where PAP is the mean pulmonary artery pressure, PCWP is the mean pulmonary capillary wedge pressure, and CO is the cardiac output.
-It represents the resistance blood flow encounters moving from the right to the left side of the heart through the pulmonary circuit.
+PVR = [mean PAP – mean PAOP] / CO where PAP is the mean pulmonary artery pressure, PAOP is the mean pulmonary capillary occlusion pressure, and CO is the cardiac output.
+It represents the resistance blood flow encounters moving from the right to the left side of the heart through the pulmonary vessels.
 But how does this relate to FRC?

 Both intra-alveolar and extra-alveolar vessels serve as channels for pulmonary flow, so their net effect on PVR is represented by the solid curve in the diagram above.
 At FRC, PVR is at its nadir.